 When I nudged him gently, he hopped on.

-A little into the ride, he asked, “Uncle, you don’t look like typical a Rapido captain.”
+A little into the ride, he asked, “Uncle, you don’t look like a Rapido captain.”

-I told him I was doing this for a “hands-on” experience.
+I told him I was doing this to understand the experience.

 The drop was barely one KM.
 I asked him why he booked a ride when he could have walked.